Medical Policy: 07.01.59

 2006 Guidelines from AAN on the treatment of Parkinson disease (PD) with motor fluctuations and dyskinesia states that deep brain stimulation (DBS) of the subthalamic nucleus (STN) may be considered to improve motor function and reduce off time, dyskinesia and medication usage (Level C).
 There is insufficient evidence to support or refute the efficacy of DBS of the GPi or VIM nucleus of the thalamus in reducing off time, dyskinesia or medication usage, or to improve motor function in PD patients.

 2011 The American Academy of Neurology (AAN) published an updated guideline on the treatment of essential tremor (ET).
 There were no changes from the conclusions and recommendations of the 2005 practice parameters regarding DBS for ET.
-The guidelines stated bilateral DBS of the thalamic nucleus may be used to treat medically refractory limb tremor in both upper libs (level C possibly effective), but there were insufficient data regarding the risk/benefit ration of bilateral versus unilateral DBS in the treatment of limb tremor.
+The guidelines stated bilateral DBS of the thalamic nucleus may be used to treat medically refractory limb tremor in both upper limbs (level C possibly effective), but there were insufficient data regarding the risk/benefit ration of bilateral versus unilateral DBS in the treatment of limb tremor.
 There was insufficient evidence to make recommendation regarding the use of thalamic for head or voice tremor (Level U, treatment is unproven).
 (This guideline was reaffirmed on April 30, 2014)

 American Psychiatric Association